 For your next dev machine then a Dell or HP workstation will just work, which is what you need.
 Grab a USB disk and a tape drive and you're set for quick backups to disk and proper backups to tape.
 Relatively cheap too.

-CMUD Pro, Windows Vista x64
+_________________ CMUD Pro, Windows Vista x64

 Core2 Q6600, 4GB RAM, GeForce 8800GT